|

 of lengthy interviews with "fire crash rescue manager"

-Terry Edmundson, who expresses grave concerns that his 22
+- Expresses grave concerns that his twenty-two

 part-time fighters are inadequately trained to deal with a major

-function as linemen who fuel and service private airplanes--
+function as linemen who fuel and service private airplanes,

 something not required of firefighters at other similar-size